remix-pwa/remix-pwa/README.md

 - What services of Remix PWA you need. (*It is finally here* 🥳)
 - The location of your Remix `app` directory.
 - Do you want to install Remix PWA dependencies?
 (Default: `yes`)

-> *The yarn issue has been fixed*

-> *`remix-pwa` causes errors if comments are present in your root file, make sure to remove them before installing!*

 Refer to [this](#installation-manual-guide) section for a detailed explanation of the above questions.